What are the eligibility criteria?

 • Academic transcript

-• From the week of 13 November – Global Student Fellowship Information session.
+• Mid-late November – Global Student Fellowship Information session

 The Australian Human Rights Institute aims to ensure students receive a meaningful experience developing their skills for future employment.
 The projects will vary depending on current host organisation activities.
 Students will often be required to work independently, so a certain level of autonomy is required.